Not Logged in

 Amateurs from other countries who wish to obtain guest licences while visiting South Africa should click here for more information.

-South African licence holders wishing to obtain guest licences in other countries should refer to the excellent information on the ARRL web site at http://www.arrl.org/field/regulations/io/ and for operating permit information per country http://www.arrl.org/field/regulations/io/recip-country.html.
+South African licence holders wishing to obtain guest licences in other countries should refer to the excellent information on the ARRL web site at http://www.arrl.org/field/regulations/io/ and for operating permit information per country at http://www.arrl.org/field/regulations/io/recip-country.html.

 Use of Amateur Radio in a vehicle clarified